Septchi/CS_Notes/Queue_linkedList.md

-# Stacks Linked List
+# Queue Linked List

-The linked list version of a stack uses node structures and node references instead of an array.
+The linked list version of a Queue uses node structures and node references instead of an array.
 This makes the stack have a dynamic size.
+You need 2 nodes **front** and **rear** to use properly.
 ## Stack Linked List;
 ```c
 typedef struct node* nodeptr;